rur/good/README.md

 #### 4. Easy to Secure

-Only one way in or out, uniform endpoints greatly reduce the surface area you need to think about.
+Only one way in or out; uniform endpoints greatly reduce the surface area you need to think about.

 #### 5. No Surprises

-No grand abstractions or under-the-hood dynamics.
-If poetry is not what you are striving for, a nice bootstrap is a pretty good option!
+If a framework might be overkill for your project, this bootstrap is a pretty good alternative.

 ## QnA